Cubevoid/team-project-19-toronto-police-services-board/deliverable-1/planning.md

    * **How do you prioritize tasks?**
    * How do tasks get assigned to team members?
    * How do you determine the status of work from inception to completion?
+ ### Response
+ * Trello?
+(Cards, to-do lists)
+ * Two seperate online documents; one for partner meetings, other for regular/major meetings (google docs?)
+ * Trello prioritizes tasks
+ * May be assigned in meetings, or self-assigned
+ * Tags and/or stages in trello

 #### Q9: What are the rules regarding how your team works?